Akshay-Dongare/AI-Semantic-Search/README.md

 * Upon recieving user's custom text file, I save it on the server, parse it, make a list of paragraphs contained withing the file, create vector embeddings for each paragraph, create a new index using filename and delete current index if one is present(this is because free tier of Pinecone only allows one index per project), and finally I upsert the vector embeddings into the Pinecone index with their respective IDs and textual paragraphs included in the metadata.
 ### Integration with Third-Party Services:
 * The search engine could be integrated with third-party services like Google Drive or Dropbox to provide a more comprehensive search experience.
+* I have implemented a feature that allows users to sign into their Google Drive and upload a text file from there.
+* I have used Google Picker Api to achieve this.
+You can find your project number, cliend-id and API key at https://console.cloud.google.com/ and update it in the `templates/google_picker.html` file
+### Context-Aware Query Answering
-* I have added a Third Party Integration/Extra Feature of "Answering the user's search query based on top 3 search results".
+* I have added an Extra Feature of "Answering the user's search query based on top 3 search results".
 This feature allows the user to get a direct context-aware answer to the search query without reading through all the search results.
-* I have implemented this using OpenAi's gpt-3.5-turbo model.
+* I have also implemented this using OpenAi's gpt-3.5-turbo model.
 I have provided the model with the search query and a concatenated string of the top three search results to ensure that the answer is context-aware and based solely on the corpus.
 This helps avoid bias and prior knowledge from decreasing the accuracy of the answer.